notofonts/noto-docs/src/descriptions/NotoSansZanabazarSquare.md

-Noto Sans Zanabazar Square is a unmodulated (“sans serif”) design for texts in the historical Zanabazar Square script.
+Noto Sans Zanabazar Square is a unmodulated (“sans serif”) design for texts in the historical Central Asian _Zanabazar Square_ script.
 It has multiple weights, contains 154 glyphs, 6 OpenType features, and supports 77 characters.